UniversalRobots/Universal_Robots_Client_Library/README.md

 something that checks the returned string for something that is expected.
 See the [DashboardClientROS](https://github.com/UniversalRobots/Universal_Robots_ROS_Driver/blob/master/ur_robot_driver/include/ur_robot_driver/ros/dashboard_client_ros.h) as an example.

+## A word on the primary / secondary interface
+Currently, this library doesn't support the primary interface very well, as the [Universal Robots ROS driver](https://github.com/UniversalRobots/Universal_Robots_ROS_Driver) was built mainly upon the RTDE interface.
+Therefore, there is also no `PrimaryClient` for directly accessing the primary interface.
+This may change in future, though.

 ## A word on Real-Time scheduling
 As mentioned above, for a clean operation it is quite critical that arriving RTDE messages are read before the next message arrives.
 Due to this, both, the RTDE receive thread and the thread calling